Marion School District

 *The district's 217 square miles extend to the south to include the northern third of West Memphis and reach ten miles to the north through Clarkedale.
 The eastern boundary is the Mississippi River, and the western line is Earle School District.

-*Administrative offices for the district are located in the heart of Marion, near the Marion Elementary School campus (grades 2-3).
-Avondale Elementary (grades K-1) is located outside of Marion.
+*Administrative offices for the district are located in the heart of Marion, near the Herbert Carter Global Community School campus.
+Marion Visual and Performing Arts Magnet School is located outside of Marion.
 It is in West Memphis.
-All other campuses are in a complex on the southern boundary of Marion: Marion Intermediate (grades 4-5), Marion Middle (grades 6-7), Marion Junior High (grades 8-9), and Marion High School (grades 10-12).
+All other campuses are in a complex on the southern boundary of Marion: Marion Math, Science and Technology Magnet School, Marion Junior High, and Marion High School.

 *Communities Served: Marion, Crawfordsville, Jericho, North West Memphis, Sunset, Turrell and Clarkedale.